2022-2023 LOTTERY APPLICATION (NEXT YEAR)

 - Waitlists remain valid for one (1) school year only and are based on the current school year applications.

-- If an applicant on the waitlist is not notified of acceptance, then he/she MUST reapply for next school year.
+- If an applicant on the waitlist is not notified of acceptance, then they MUST reapply for next school year.

 - In accordance with the Charter School Law, Philadelphia Performing Arts gives first preference to students residing in Philadelphia, who are subject to the student cap imposed by the School District of Philadelphia on the number of Philadelphia residents who may enroll in the Charter School.